The Trustees of the HCLUganda charity

 Philip Mitchell, son of Michael, is a Chartered Accountant (FCA)

-and has lived with his wife and family in Uganda since 1996 working
+and had lived with his wife and family in Uganda since 1996 working

 for auditing firms and as a financial management advisor to the